Cranbaerry/A.R.E.S/README.md

     -API support!
 If you are willing to share your logs with us in return you will gain access to a database containing avatars logged by other users

-    -Ability to hotswap from a VRCA file downloaded elsewhere
+    -Ability to hotswap from a vaid VRCA file downloaded elsewhere

     -Ability to set usernames

     -Ability to configure logging settings from within the game itself

-    -Ability to almost perfectly extract vrca files
+    -Ability to almost perfectly extract vrca files for repairs with FACS and Pumpkin

 Installation/Usage: [YouTube Video](https://youtu.be/WFuB8ycALhA)